for alto flute and objects as found in the containers (ca 22’)

 Objects are on stage with the flute: a sophisticated musical instrument coming from the classical tradition.
 This combination enhances the sound qualities of the simple means.

-– Minimal amplification for flute and percussion table (see diagram)
+– Minimal amplificacion for flute and percussion table (see diagram below)

 – Two music stands with lights